Ernyoke/certified-aws-devops-professional/04-monitoring-and-logging/opensearch.md

 ## ELK Stack - ElasticSearch, Logstash, Kibana

-- ElasticSearch: provides search and indexing capability
+- OpenSearch/ElasticSearch: provides search and indexing capability
 - Kibana:
     - Provides real-time dashboards on top of the data that sits in ES
     - Alternative to CloudWatch dashboards (more advanced capabilities)